Häme University of Applied Sciences

 About Häme University of Applied Sciences

-As Finland is undeniably well known for its strengths in the field of education, here at HAMK we offer educational products for the global market.
+Nowadays, HAMK offers degree programmes in its schools of bioeconomy, wellbeing, technology, entrepreneurship and business, and professional teacher education.
+In addition, HAMK offers continuing education and further education.
+As Finland is undeniably well known for its strengths in the field of education, here at HAMK we offer educational products also for the global market.

 HAMK has a student population of around 7800, and around 670 employees.
 We use various online tools in studying and working.
 Our graduate employment rate is one of the highest in Finland as is also the rate of graduate who start their own business.
 Alongside our Finnish students we have foreign students from around 65 different countries.
 HAMK is the 8th largest university of applied sciences in Finland and the only higher education institution in the Kanta-Häme region in southern Finland.

 HAMK has four research units: HAMK Bio, HAMK Edu, HAMK Smart and HAMK Tech.
 These carry out applied research, support teaching and promote regional impact according to their focus areas.
 Concrete examples of the work in the research units are assignments commissioned by companies and the public sector as well as various research, development and innovation (RDI) projects.
 Around 100 RDI projects are carried out at HAMK each year, and around one fifth of these are international in scope.